prasanth-ntu/coursera_google_it_aut_with_python/3_introduction_to_git_and_github/week_2/README.md

 Branches are an important part of the Git work flow.

 In Git, a branch at the most basic level is just a pointer to a particular commit.
 But more importantly, it represents an independent line of development in a project.
 Of which the commit it points to is the latest link in a chain of developing history.
-The default branch that Git creates for you when a new repository initialized is called `master`.
+The default branch that Git creates for you when a new repository initialized is called `master` or `main`.
 All of our examples and development have taken place on this branch so far.
 The `master` branch is commonly used to represent the known good state of a project.
 When you want to develop a feature or try something new in your project, you can create a separate branch to do your work without worrying about messing up this current working state.
-We can merge the branch back into master branch or we can discard oru changes without negative impact to our master branch.
+We can merge the branch back into master branch or we can discard our changes without negative impact to our master branch.

 Purpose of organizing repositories into branches?
 Enable changes to be worked on without disrupting the most current working state.